pinepain/php-ref/README.md

     phpize && ./configure && make
     make test

-To install globally your extension run
+To install the extension globally, run:

     # sudo make install

-and copy extension config to your php dir, here is example for Ubuntu with PHP 7 from [Ondřej Surý's PPA for PHP 7.0](https://launchpad.net/~ondrej/+archive/ubuntu/php-7.0):
+You will need to copy the extension config to your php dir, here is example for Ubuntu with PHP 7 from [Ondřej Surý's PPA for PHP 7.0](https://launchpad.net/~ondrej/+archive/ubuntu/php-7.0):

     # sudo cp provision/php/weak.ini /etc/php/mods-available/
     # sudo phpenmod -v ALL weak
     # sudo service php7.0-fpm restart

-You may also want to add php-weak extension as a [composer.json dependency](https://getcomposer.org/doc/02-libraries.md#platform-packages):
+### Configuring your project

+Once the extension is installed on your PHP platform, no additional configuration is necessary.
+However, if you  use [Composer](https://getcomposer.org/) and your code is going to require the `weak` extension, you should mark it as a platform-requirement in your [composer.json dependency](https://getcomposer.org/doc/02-libraries.md#platform-packages):

     "require": {
         ...